 State Judges make their decisions based on what they believe was the state legislature's intentions for enacting the law.
 State rules and regulations may differ from those of the Federal government; however, they may not undermine federal authority.

-Do not over look the importance of procedural aspects of the state courts.
-If one does not follow the proper procedures of courts, your case can be dismissed without having your "day in court."
-Therefore, it is important that you read and understand the proper procedures of the courts and follow them.
+Do not overlook the importance of the rules (procedures) required by the state courts.
+If one does not follow the proper procedures, your case can be dismissed without having your "day in court."
+Therefore, it is important that you read and understand the rules of the courts and follow them.

 The Md District Courts handle landlord-tenant cases, motor vehicle, misdemeanors, some felonies, and all civil cases for amounts less than $5000.
 District Court opinions are not found online.

-- Search case opinions of the Court of Special Appeals
+- Search case opinions from the Court of Special Appeals

 The Md Court of Appeals is the highest court in Maryland and hears only the cases it deems most important.